Skip to content

 7xxx — String storage

-Errors raised by CreateStringStorageRequest.
+Errors raised by CreateStringStorageRequest and by the session storage manager at registration time.
 The session is unchanged on failure; the storage is not created.

 Code Name Meaning